Become an Effective Leader of an Organization

 Qualities of an Effective Leader

-- 2Delegation.This is not just a simple task of passing on to another person the tasks that need to be done.
-An effective leader should know how to do this strategically, in a way that it is aligned to the mission, vision, and values of the team he leads.Advertisement
+- 2This is not just a simple task of passing on to another person the tasks that need to be done.
+An effective leader should know how to do this strategically, in a way that it is aligned to the mission, vision, and values of the team he leads.Delegation.Advertisement

-- 1Recognize your Strengths and Weaknesses.Understanding the situation you put yourself into and actually letting yourself learn how to be an effective leader are important.
+- 1Understanding the situation you put yourself into and actually letting yourself learn how to be an effective leader are important.
 Consequently, you need to know yourself well enough so that you can be able to focus most of your time on strengths, some on new things that would let you push the boundaries and just little on the areas of weakness.
 Putting much concentration in your strong points and being willing to grow are more necessary than dealing with your flaws.
 Weak points are universal.
 In one way or another, you'll have to deal with them but being able to really recognize where you do not do well and just honing your skills up would eventually lead to losing all those drawbacks.
 Once you have distinguished your strengths and weaknesses, finally being your true self would let your members know that you are a genuine being who is at ease with the management role.
-Trust can be built from being reliable and this would occur if you let them know what they can expect from you, resulting to the point that they can count on you all the time.Advertisement
+Trust can be built from being reliable and this would occur if you let them know what they can expect from you, resulting to the point that they can count on you all the time.Recognize your Strengths and Weaknesses.Advertisement

-- 8If you are enthusiastic enough to undertake the challenge, leadership chances are just all around the corner waiting for you to finally step up.Every opportunity is a possible learning event for becoming an effective leader people would want to follow.Advertisement
+- 8Every opportunity is a possible learning event for becoming an effective leader people would want to follow.If you are enthusiastic enough to undertake the challenge, leadership chances are just all around the corner waiting for you to finally step up.Advertisement

 What level or point can you become an effective leader